Yu Huan

-Yu Huan (fl. third century) was a historian of the state of Cao Wei during the Three Kingdoms period of China.
+Yu Huan (fl. third century) was a Chinese historian and travel writer of the state of Cao Wei during the Three Kingdoms period.

 Life

 Yu Huan was from Jingzhao Commandery, which is around present-day Xi'an, Shaanxi.
-He is best known for writing the Weilüe and Dianlüe, which according to the Book of Sui, are composed of 33 and 89 volumes respectively.
+He is best known for writing the Weilüe and Dianlüe, privately composed histories which according to the Book of Sui, comprise 33 and 89 fascicles respectively.
 The Old Book of Tang listed 38 volumes of the Weilüe and 50 volumes of the Dianlüe, while the New Book of Tang 58 listed the Weilüe as containing 50 volumes.